samiaCode/VolunteerSpace/README.md

 # Volunteer Space

-We created a web application as a part of our course project.
+We created a web application as a part of our Internet Computing course project.